 What Will Happen During My Mohs Surgery?

-- Dr. Anderson will first outline the skin cancer to be removed.
+- One of our Mohs Surgeons will first outline the skin cancer to be removed.
 You will then be given a local anesthetic to numb the surgical area.

 - The first layer of cancerous skin along with a very small amount of “normal” skin surrounding the cancer will then be removed.
-That tissue will be prepared and placed on a microscope slide so that Dr. Anderson can ensure that all the cancer has been removed, or “cleared”.
+That tissue will be prepared and placed on a microscope slide so that one of our Mohs Surgeons can ensure that all the cancer has been removed, or “cleared”.
 This is called “Stage 1.”
 If all of the cancer has not been removed during this first stage, a second or third stage is required.

 - Between stages, you will be seated in the Reception Area and then called back into the surgery room as required.
 Due to the processing and interpretation of removed tissue, each stage takes approximately 45 minutes and, on average, patients require 2 stages before their cancer is cleared.

-- When you are cleared of the skin cancer, Dr. Anderson will repair the wound using one of several techniques, depending on the size and location of the surgical wound, your skin type, etc.
+- When you are cleared of the skin cancer, one of our Mohs Surgeons will repair the wound using one of several techniques, depending on the size and location of the surgical wound, your skin type, etc.

 - Once your surgical wound has been repaired and bandaged, you will be given an appointment time to return for removal of the sutures.
 While any surgery results in some scarring, most patients are very pleased with the positive cosmetic results of Mohs surgery.